 Thus, a deep-rooted analysis must go into whether the fact that someone is married or not would hamper the purpose of a survey.
-If it’s extremely critical to know the marital status, only then should you include this demographic survey question.
+If it’s highly critical to know the marital status, only then should you include this demographic survey question.

 - What is your marital status?

-- Don’t want to say
+- Prefer not to say